thriveweb/sailinginparadise/content/pages/about.md

   the dream became a reality and Sailing in Paradise was born.

-  In response to guest demand, Gwonda’s little sister the Seawind 1000XL joined our fleet in 2018!
+  In response to guest demand, Gwonda's sister vessel the Seawind 1000XL joined our fleet in 2018!